Dev server and hot reload

 index.tsx

-The dev server uses Node's child_process.fork() to spawn your entry file as a separate process with TypeScript support (via --loader tsx).
+The dev server uses Bun.spawn to run your entry file as a separate process.
+Bun runs TypeScript natively, so no extra loader is needed.
 On file change:

 // Schematic